Machine Code Generation

 Structure of Compiler

 The structure of a compiler is organized into multiple phases, each responsible for transforming source code step by step into machine code.
-[A.] At a high level, compilers are divided into Front End Compiler Phase This phase is language-dependent.
-This phase includes the lexical, syntax, and semantic analysis phases.
-Middle Read more…
+[A.] At a broad level, compilers consist of several phases – (a.)
+Lexical Analysis Phase (b.)
+Syntax Analysis Phase (c.)
+Semantic Analysis Phase (d.)
+Intermediate Code Generation (e.)
+Read more…

 Loading